Request-Off-Work/thoughtful/README.md

 ```javascript
 import * as tf from 'thoughtful'
 ```
 > **Please note that the library is currently in a beta status!
-This library is build mainly for learning purposes.**
+This library is built mainly for learning purposes.**

 # Overview